-- The written memorials submitted by participating teams shall be evaluated by an expert(s) appointed by the organizing committee, and marks will be awarded for them. - The late submission of memorials will attract a penalty of 3 marks for each day delay being deducted from the total marks allocated for memorials. - The disclosure of the team's institutional affiliation on the memorial will attract a penalty of 1 mark being deducted. - These marks will be taken into consideration, along with marks awarded by judges for the teams during the oral presentation made by them in the preliminary round and quarter final of the competition. - Top two teams will be selected based on their performance in oral presentations made by them during semi-finals.
-The written memorial marks will not be taken into consideration to select the teams for the semi-final and final rounds of the competition. - Winners of the final round will be selected based upon their oral performance during the final round of competition.
-Written memorial marks of the teams will not be taken into consideration to select the winners of the Henry Dunant Memorial Trophy.
+- The written memorials submitted by participating teams shall be evaluated by an expert(s) appointed by the organising committee and marks will be awarded for them. - The late submission of memorials will attract a penalty of 3 marks for each day delay being deducted from the total marks allocated for memorials. - The disclosure of the team's institutional affiliation on the memorial will attract a penalty of 1 mark being deducted. - These marks will be taken into consideration, along with marks awarded by judges for the teams during the oral presentation made by them, in the preliminary round of competition. - Top two teams will be selected based upon their performance on oral presentation made by them during semi-finals.
+The written memorial marks will not be taken into consideration to select the teams for the semi-final and final rounds of competition.